Top 35+ SaaS Website Design Inspiration

 1. Copilot

-Clear messaging that communicates value right away.
+Clear messaging that communicates value instantly

-Simple navbar covering all necessary sections.
+Simple navigation covering all main sections

 2. Webflow